R619 road (Ireland)

 The R619 road is a regional road in Ireland which runs north-south from the N73 in Mallow to Farnanes on the N22 between Macroom and Cork City.
 It crosses the River Lee south of Coachford.

 The R619 is entirely in County Cork.
 The road is 42 km long.

+The road is often affected by poor weather during winter, for example in January 2025 there was snow accumulation and poor conditions on the road.